 How Often Should You Service & Check Your Pool?

-Proper water balance is the single most important factor to maximizing the life and appearance of any swimming pool, so it’s critical to check your pool water levels to ensure proper maintenance.
+Proper water balance is the single most important factor to maximizing the life and appearance of any swimming pool.
+Frequently checking your pool water levels will help ensure proper maintenance.
 The following table shows ranges for basic water chemistry and recommendations for how often they should be tested.
-However, having a professional assess your water levels once a month can help you better gauge what is needed to keep your water chemistry at an optimal level.
+It’s always a good idea to have a professional pool expert assess your water levels once per month to help you keep your water chemistry at an optimal level.

 Important Pool Maintenance Terms

-Taking care of a pool involves a lot of chemicals and terms most people aren’t familiar with.
-Read on for some common but important pool maintenance definitions!
+Taking care of a pool involves chemicals and terminology unfamiliar to many people.
+Read on for some common but important pool maintenance definitions.

 PH is the measurement of acidity of water – measured on a scale of 0 to 14 with 7 being neutral.
 Not only do proper pH levels allow the other chemicals to do their work, but it is important to note that low and high levels can cause damage to a vinyl liner.